7 Day Bali Itinerary For First Timers | How To Spend A Week In Bali

 Population, Language and Religion

 Indonesia is the biggest Muslim area in the world but Bali is the exception, being the only Hindu island in Indonesia.
 On saying that, it is rather Balinese Hinduism where is sort of a mixture of local beliefs with Hindu influences.
 Balinese people are quite religious with some 20,000 temples in Bali.
 While in Bali you will see and visit many temples during this 7 day Bali itinerary and be witness to many daily offerings to the gods.
+But that is part of why we travel right!
+To discover other cultures.

 Local Currency